0x4447-office/0x4447_webpage_documentation/docs/samba/1.2.0/README.md

 ## What is this product about

-Samba is an old technology that we decided to refrehs to fit the modern Cloud era, by givving you the ability to mount multiple EBS drives and share them across your private network within the VPC or with remote offices ofver a VPN connecction.
+Samba is an old technology that we refreshed to fit the modern Cloud era, giving you the ability to mount multiple EBS drives and share them across your private network within the VPC or with remote offices over a VPN connecction.

-The ease of use was paramount for this product to the point that by defualt you don't need SSH acccess, since there is nothing for you to do.
+Ease of use was paramount for this product to the point that by defualt you don't need SSH acccess, since there is nothing for you to do.
 All the configuration is done at deployment time.
-You have to wait for few minutes, and you are ready to mount locally your drives.
+You have to wait for few minutes, and you are ready to locally mount your drives.

 ### Key aspects

 - Mount up to 25 EBS drives
-- Mount the drives as if they were on the local lan while using a VPN.
+- Mount the drives as if they were on the local lan while using a VPN
-- Share data across instances within the same VPC.
+- Share data across instances within the same VPC

 ### Example use cases

 Your imagination is your limit, but here are some ideas that are worth considering:

 - Share data between servers inside a VPC
-- Mount drive(s) locally when using a VPN.
+- Mount drive(s) locally when using a VPN
-- Remote storage with easy backup options to access the data anywhere in the world.
+- Remote storage with easy backup options to access the data anywhere in the world
-- Browse existing EBS drive that you might have in your account and forgot what is contained within them.
+- Browse existing EBS drives that you might have in your account and forgotten what is contained within them

 ### Additional details